 - the ‘routin’ area consisting of basins and rocks created in 1924.

-The chateau and its domain was occupied by the German during WW2 and the Americans at the Liberation.
+The Germans and the Americans at the Liberation occupied the chateau and its domain during WW2.
 In 1974 the construction of the A13 motorway from Saint-Cloud to the Périphérique amputated the domain.
 The 15 hectares that had remained intact were opened to the public in 1982 when the municipality of Boulogne-Billancourt bought the estate.
-Since then the chateau has been unoccupied and is in a decrepit state.
-In April 2016 it was announced that a new owner had bought the chateau and intend to renovate it.
+Since then, the chateau has been unoccupied and is in a decrepit state.
+In April 2016, it was announced that a new owner had bought the chateau and intended to renovate it.

 The Big Pond

-At the centre of the domain stretches a big pond (la pièce d’eau) decorated with a Japanese-style red bridge and bordered by the woods and the vast lawns.
+At the centre of the domain stretches a big pond (la pièce d’eau) decorated with a Japanese-style red bridge bordered by woods and vast lawns.

 The Japanese Garden

 The Japanese garden has changed very much since the beginning of the 20th century when it was created.
-Nevertheless it is still quiet, romantic and shady area of the park.
+Nevertheless, it is still a quiet, romantic and shady area of the park.

 The Routin

-The Routin area is a series of basins and little rock formations which makes you feel like being in places such as the Vosges mountains.
+The Routin area is a series of basins and little rock formations, making you feel like being in places such as the Vosges mountains.

 Wildlife at the Parc de Boulogne